 The Parshall tournament, all of Lake Sakakawea, accessible by boat from the launching site, is open.
 The only exception would be any restrictions placed on it by the North Dakota Game and Fish.
 All boats must launch from the ramp designated for each tournament.

 B. Launching (Stagger Start) – (6AM boats can begin to enter water)

 C. All boats must return to the designated weigh station and check in with the timekeeper no later than 3:00 p.m.
 The official time will be shown on GPS units.
-If boats are in line at the timekeeper’s boat by 3:00 p.m., they will be considered in on time.
-Late boats have until 3:05 p.m. to make it to the timekeeper’s boat, but will sacrifice 50 percent of their weight for each division.
+If boats are in line at the dock (verified by the timekeeper) by 3:00 p.m., they will be considered in on time.
+Late boats have until 3:05 p.m. to make it to the timekeeper at the dock, but will sacrifice 50 percent of their weight for each division.

 D. Artificial lures and live bait are allowed.

 E. Each competitor must observe safe boat conduct, no-wake zones, and local navigation rules and demonstrate courtesy at all times.
 Contestants must also act in a sportsmanlike manner at all times.